CBravoR/AdvancedAnalyticsLabs/README.md

 1. [Introduction to Python](notebooks/python/Lab_1_Introduction_to_Python.ipynb): First few steps.
 Simple intro for people who might be already familiar with other languages, not meant for people with no programming experience!

-2.a.
+2. Lab two comes in two flavours.
+In both we cover function creation and an introduction to PyPlot.

+    a.
 [Revenue Management](notebooks/python/Lab_2_Revenue_Management.ipynb): Implementation of simple algorithms (Littlewood, EMSR-a and EMSR-b).
-Also teaches about functions, assignments, etc. Taught until 2019 in Southampton University as part of Advanced Analytics course.
+Taught until 2019 in Southampton University as part of Advanced Analytics course.

-2.b.
-[Bond Pricing](notebooks/python/Lab_2_Bond_Pricing.ipynb): Same as above, but now applies functions, assignments, etc. to the problem of bond pricing, teaching about yields and clean/dirty prices at the same time.
-Taught from 2019 at Western University, as part of the [Banking Analytics](https://www.uwo.ca/stats/graduate/course-outlines/FM-9528-course-outline-20193.pdf) course.
+    b.
+[Bond Pricing](notebooks/python/Lab_2_Bond_Pricing.ipynb): Teaches bond pricing, yields and clean/dirty prices.
+Taught from 2019 at Western University, as part of the [Banking Analytics](https://www.uwo.ca/stats/graduate/course-outlines/FM-9528-course-outline-20193.pdf) course I created.

 ## Credit Scoring